sitaraemilys/CSS_cube/README.md

 ## Introduction

 Having a little play with CSS animations to see what can/can't be done.
-Ended up with a chilled-out psychedelic cube spinning in space.
+Ended up with a chilled-out psychedelic cube slowly spinning in space.

 <img src="assets/screenshot.png"/>